The school’s Planned Admission Number (PAN) is 275 for Year 7 and 8 for September 2021.

 Parents who cannot attend the Open Evening but who wish their son or daughter to join the school should contact the Principal or a member of the Senior Leadership Team and arrangements will be made for a visit to the school at a mutually convenient time.

-For admission to Year 7 in September 2020, we hope you have been allocated the school of you choice.
-For September 2019, SNHS had over 600 applications putting us as 1st or 2nd preference.
+For admission to Year 7 in September 2021, we hope you will be allocated the school of your choice.
 Although there is no longer a guaranteed place for any child in any of the priorities, places will be offered to children in the following order of priority:

 4. Other children who live in the school’s priority admission area.

 5. Children who live outside the school’s PAA who have an older brother or sister attending from the same address at the time of admission

 6. Other children who live outside the school’s PAA

 Salendine Nook High School will admit children with an Education, Health and Care Plan (EHCP) where the school is named in the EHCP.

 b.
 If we cannot agree to requests for admission in priorities 2 to 5 above without exceeding the PAN, we will give priority up to the PAN to children living nearest the school.